mneedham/hugo-blog/blog/content/2013/10/27/thinking-fast-and-slow-daniel-kahneman-book-review.md

 </li>
 </ul>

-<p>…and the next 30+ chapters describe situations where System 1 can get us into trouble.</p>
+<p>...and the next 30+ chapters describe situations where System 1 can get us into trouble.</p>

 <p>The book focuses on different cognitive biases that humans get fooled by and there was a spell of about 100 pages starting around chapter 4 where it started to feel repetitive and I felt like putting the book down.</p>